 Injuries

-PRP therapy treats various shoulder injuries and conditions, mainly cartilage and soft tissue damage.
+PRP therapy can help with many shoulder injuries and conditions that involve cartilage or soft tissue damage.
 Common conditions treated with PRP include:

-Partial Rotator Cuff Tears – PRP can benefit partial tears by promoting tissue healing and reducing pain and inflammation.
-However, it is not practical for complete rotator cuff tears.
+• Partial Rotator Cuff Tears: PRP may promote tissue healing and reduce pain and inflammation in partial tears.
+However, it is not appropriate for complete rotator cuff tears.

 PRP for the Shoulder

-Platelet-Rich Plasma (PRP) therapy for the shoulder involves collecting a small sample of the patient’s blood, which is then processed in a centrifuge to separate the plasma and platelets from other blood components.
-The resulting PRP, rich in growth factors, is injected into the affected shoulder area.
-These growth factors may help reduce inflammation, stimulate tissue repair, and alleviate symptoms of conditions like arthritis and partial rotator cuff tears.
+PRP therapy begins with collecting a small sample of the patient’s blood.
+The sample is processed in a centrifuge to separate the plasma and platelets from the other blood components.
+The resulting PRP is rich in growth factors and is injected into the affected shoulder area.
+These growth factors encourage tissue repair, decrease inflammation, and can help relieve symptoms of arthritis or partial tendon tears.

-PRP therapy is particularly effective for patients with mild to moderate arthritis and partial rotator cuff tears.
-For shoulder arthritis, a series of three injections, spaced about a week apart, is typically recommended.
-For rotator cuff and other soft tissue injuries, two injections spaced about a month apart are often advised to allow adequate tissue repair time and minimize discomfort.
+This therapy is especially helpful for patients with mild to moderate arthritis or partial rotator cuff injuries.
+For arthritis, the typical treatment plan includes three injections given about one week apart.
+For tendon or soft tissue injuries, two injections spaced about a month apart are often used to allow healing and limit soreness.

-As the cartilage continues to deteriorate the joint will become increasingly stiff, inflamed, and painful.
-If conservative measures such as physical therapy, anti-inflammatory medication, and activity modifications fail to provide enough relief, total shoulder replacement is the procedure of choice.
-One prominent symptom that drives patients to act is night pain that interferes with sleep.
-Night pain is incredibly common for shoulder arthritis.
+When the cartilage continues to deteriorate, the joint can become increasingly stiff, painful, and inflamed.
+If conservative measures such as therapy, medication, and lifestyle adjustments do not provide enough relief, total shoulder replacement may be the most effective option.
+One of the most common symptoms that leads patients to seek further care is night pain that interrupts sleep.
+This symptom is very common in patients with shoulder arthritis.

 Recovery

-Patients are advised to avoid anti-inflammatory medications for a week before and a couple of weeks after the PRP injections, as these can interfere with the healing process.
-Physical therapy may also be recommended to improve shoulder strength and flexibility, further enhancing the benefits of PRP therapy.
+Patients are advised to stop taking anti-inflammatory medications for at least a week before and for a couple of weeks after the injections.
+This is because such medications can interfere with the healing response that PRP stimulates.
+Physical therapy may also be recommended to build strength and flexibility, helping patients achieve better and longer-lasting results.

-Join Dr. Jones as he walks you through the steps of a PRP Shoulder Treatment:
+Join Dr. Jones as he walks you through the steps of shoulder Platelet-rich plasma (PRP) therapy:

 Scroll to Top